Asian Salad Dressing Recipe

 Add all ingredients to a bowl and whisk, or to a jar with a lid and shake.
 Make sure the lid screws on tightly and doesn’t leak.
 Otherwise, “good luck!”
 Also storage glass containers with snap on plastic lid work well.

-You can also add a little bit of freshly grated garlic or ginger to the dressing.
-Or a tablespoon of peanut butter to make it creamy.
+You can also add a tablespoon of peanut butter to make it creamy.
 Make it spicy with red pepper flakes.
 It is OK to improvise with this dressing.

 Try Homemade Asian Dressing On

-- Whole wheat or soba noodles with peanuts, cilantro, green onion and shredded carrots.
+- Noodles: Whole wheat or soba noodles with peanuts, cilantro, green onion and shredded carrots.

-- Chicken, salmon, beef or pork when simply grilled with salt and pepper.
-See my grilled chicken breast.
+- Protein: Chicken, salmon, beef or pork when simply grilled with salt and pepper.

 Like with any homemade salad dressing, I like to refrigerate it for not more than 1 week.
-After they do not taste as fresh.
-Shake before each use.
+After dressing does not taste as fresh.
+Shake or stir before each use.

 More Healthy Salad Dressings